Psychological Safety and Mental Health in the Workplace

 The Link Between Psychological Safety and Mental Health

 When employees feel psychologically safe, they are less likely to experience chronic stress, anxiety, or burnout.
-Here’s how it directly benefits mental health at work:

-- Improved Resilience: Teams support one another during setbacks or high-pressure periods.
+- Improved resilience: Teams support one another during setbacks or high-pressure periods.

 Signs Your Workplace May Lack Psychological Safety

-- High turnover rates
+- High employee turnover

-- Lack of employee participation in meetings
+- Little or no participation in meetings

-- Resistance to feedback
+- Resistance to feedback or change

-- Fear of speaking up
+- Fear of speaking up or asking questions

-- Visible signs of employee burnout
+- Visible signs of burnout and disengagement

 Building Psychological Safety: Best Practices